Neutrino Constraints on Scalar-Tensor Gravity: Analysis

 The analysis of the relative timing between the arrival of events from SN1987A and their energies has allowed setting an upper bound on the neutrino mass of $5.8~\text{eV}$ at $95\%$ confidence level~\cite{Loredo:2001rx,Pagliaroli:2010ik}, but future supernovae and detectors can get this limit down to $M_{\lim}\approx0.06~$eV~\cite{Parker:2023cos}.
 The absolute scale of neutrino masses has not yet been measured.
 The current upper bound, provided by KATRIN~\cite{KATRIN:2024cdt}, is $m_0 < 0.45\,\text{eV}$.
 We adopt this bound as the upper limit in our analysis.
-The results of this test are shown in red in Figure~\ref{fig:summary}.
+The results of this test for a generic $\rho_\infty$ dependence are shown in red in Figure~\ref{fig:summary}, where we have used Eq.~\eqref{eq:effective}.
+In the next section, we will specifically calculate these bounds for two screening models.